-The Diocese of Keningau is located in the "Land Below the Wind" - north of Borneo Island - in the Malaysian state of Sabah.
-When it became a diocese in 1993 it covered the Interior Division of Sabah comprising the towns of Beaufort, Keningau, Tambunan, Tenom, Kuala Penyu, Membakut, Sipitang, Sook and Kemabong.
+The Diocese of Keningau is located in the "Land Below the Wind" - north of Borneo Island - in the state of Sabah.
+When it became a diocese in 1993 it covered the interior division of Sabah comprising the towns of Beaufort, Keningau, Tambunan, Tenom, Kuala Penyu, Membakut, Sipitang, Sook and Kemabong.
 It is the oldest and largest district in the interior part of Sabah.
 It consists of 43 subdistricts and 245 villages.

 Bahasa Melayu is the official language and is the medium of instruction in school but other languages, such as Chinese, Dusun, English and Murut are also widely spoken and used in commerce.

 The name Keningau is derived from the Javanese cinnamon tree (Cinnamomun burmannii) which is abundant in the area.
 The tree is also known as "Kayu Manis" in Malay and it has also been referred to as the 'king of spice.'
 The bark of this tree was collected by the British North Borneo Company to be sold as spice.

 Keningau used to be one of the most important administrative centres of the British in the early 1900s.
 The Japanese also made use of Keningau was one of its government centres during their occupation of Sabah in World War II.